-One Intel competitor, AMD, decided to push the limit.
-Intel didn’t provide AMD everything they needed to produce a 386, but they used what they had and reverse-engineered the rest, and released a very close clone of both the 386SX and 386DX, without Intel’s blessing.
+One longtime Intel second source, AMD, decided to push the limit and become a competitor.
+Intel didn’t provide AMD everything they needed to produce a 386, but they used what they knew from making earlier chips under license and reverse-engineered the rest, and released a very close clone of both the 386SX and 386DX, without Intel’s blessing.
 Intel sued and AMD counter-sued.
 After five years of litigation, the courts ruled AMD could produce its 386 CPUs.

 Then AMD did the same thing with the 486.

 AMD didn’t do quite as well with the 486.
 AMD’s 486 was also a close clone, but Intel won some concessions regarding AMD’s higher-end 486s.
 AMD had to change the voltages on them, which protected Intel’s lucrative upgrade market.
 Still, Intel had to share the 486 market with AMD, and while most top-tier PC brands stayed with Intel, Compaq and Acer gladly used the AMD chips in some of their systems.
 AMD even produced a 66 MHz 486SX2 at Compaq’s request.

 And AMD did very well in the generic PC market.
 Motherboard makers just put jumpers on their boards so you could select voltages appropriate for AMD or Intel.

 But the 486 was the end of the line of this approach for AMD.
 If AMD wanted to make CPUs beyond the 486 era, it was going to have to come up with its own designs.